 The current community is serviced by ancillary medical services, a local school offering preprimary to Year 7 and distance education for high school, a community hall, meeting rooms and sport and recreational facilities.
-Vital tourist accommodation is provided by a caravan park and two hotels.
+Vital tourist accommodation is provided by a caravan park in Menzies and a hotel in Kookynie.

-In 2016, the Shire of Menzies's population on the night of the census was 490, this is an increase from the 400 estimated population at the time of the 2011 census.
+In 2021, the Shire of Menzies's population on the night of the census was 524, this is an increase from the 4901 estimated population at the time of the 2016 census.
 A further approximately 150 people live in the Tjuntjuntjara Community near the South Australian border.

-The chart below reflects the percentage of the estimated resident population within each age grouping for the Shire of Menzies (represented by the gold (2011) and green (2016) lines) and Western Australia (represented by the grey (2011) and blue (2016) dotted lines).
+The chart below reflects the percentage of the estimated resident population within each age grouping for the Shire of Menzies (represented by the gold (2016) and green (2021) lines) and Western Australia (represented by the grey (2016) and blue (2021) dotted lines).

-In comparison to the Western Australia demographic (reflected by the dotted grey and blue lines) in 2016, the Shire has a lower proportion of younger residents in the 0-14 and over 65 age ranges.
+In comparison to the Western Australia demographic (reflected by the dotted grey and blue lines) in 2021, the Shire has a lower proportion of younger residents in the 0-14 and over 65 age ranges.
 The number of people aged from 15 - 64 years is higher than the State average, mainly due to the high level of mining activity in the region and associated employment.

-&lt;sup>1 Australian Bureau of Statistics, Menzies (S) (LGA55390) 2016 Census of Population and Housing, viewed 25 September 2019
+$^{^{\}rm 1}$ Australian Bureau of Statistics, Menzies (S) (LGA55390) 2021 Census of Population and Housing, viewed 15 May 2024